Smlednik – Old ruins from 1136

-To the east of Zbiljsko Lake and to the north of Mounta Saint Mary, there are the ruins of the medieval castle Smlednik.
+Smlednik castle is located to the east of Zbilje Lake and to the north of Šmarna gora.
 The first mention of the Smlednik dates back to 1136, and the first mention of the town dates back to the year 1118.
 The first owner of Smlednik castle was Urh (German Udarlikus), with which the first mention was also associated.

 The Smlednik Castle is a wonderful location for walking, but also for exploring millennial history.
-In addition to creating beautiful photos, you will surely enjoy the beautiful view of the Kamnik-Savinja Alps, the lake Zbilje, Mount Saint Mary and the whole of the surrounding area, the valley, and many hills.
+In addition to creating beautiful photos, you will surely enjoy the beautiful view of the Kamnik-Savinja Alps, the lake Zbilje, Šmarna gora and the whole of the surrounding area, the valley, and many hills.

 GPS NAVIGATION - Starting point Click to open navigation on mobile device.

 Smlednik is definitely one among many pearls of Slovenian history, which, despite being only ruins, is a special point worth visiting.
 Just below the castle, you can also relax by the inn, offering food and beverages.